Start / Menu > Find Press Releases > Full Press Release

 contracting, live sound and music industries.
 QSC is the leader of

 complete cinema audio technology under one brand.
-After nearly four decades,
+After over four decades,

 professional audio.
 This prominence is the result of the company's mission to